rohanmohapatra/hdbscan-cpp/README.md

 We welcome contributions in any form!
 Assistance with documentation, is always welcome.
 To contribute please fork the project make your changes and submit a pull request.
 We will do our best to work through any issues with you and get your code merged into the master branch.

+### Contact us if you have any questions
+* Rohan Mohapatra : rohannmohapatra@gmail.com
+* Sumedh Basarkod : sumedhpb8@gmail.com